outofmbufs/arduino-datamon/README.md

 * Optimized RAM Usage.
 Can store 248 samples (992 bytes) on the standard/small 2K RAM arduino.
 * Web interface.
 You can manage the device completely via your web browser.
 * JSON HTTP interface.
 For programmatic access to sample data sp you don't have to screen-scrape the web interface to read the data.
+* Can be used simply to get real-time network access to the Arduino A/D.
+* Can be programmed to simply sample a pin every N milliseconds and keep the last 248 or so samples.

 ## Documentation Wiki
 See the [wiki](https://github.com/outofmbufs/arduino-datamon/wiki) for documentation.